Brett Ormerod: Return to Blackpool

 On 30 January 2009, after being released by Preston by mutual consent, Ormerod rejoined his first professional club, Blackpool, on a permanent deal until the end of the 2008–09 season.
 He made his debut for Blackpool the following day as a 90th-minute substitute in The Seasiders' single-goal victory over Crystal Palace at Selhurst Park.

-On 7 March 2009 he scored the first goal in Blackpool's 2–0 victory over Norwich City at Bloomfield Road.
+Ormerod scored the first goal in Blackpool's 2–0 victory over Norwich City at Bloomfield Road on 7 March 2009.
 It was his 100th league goal and his first goal since returning to the club.
 On 25 April, Ormerod's goal in a 1–1 home draw with Nottingham Forest that secured The Seasiders another season in the Championship.

-On 24 June Ormerod signed a new one-year contract, with an option for a further year, with Blackpool manager Ian Holloway saying, "I am delighted that Brett has signed again.
+On 24 June 2009, Ormerod signed a new one-year contract, with an option for a further year, with Blackpool manager Ian Holloway saying, "I am delighted that Brett has signed again.
 He was a key player in the side that did well for the club towards the end of last season.
 He wants to be here, and is everything Blackpool stands for.'"

-Ormerod scored what proved to be the winning goal in the 45th minute of the 2010 Football League Championship play-off Final against Cardiff City on 22 May.
+He scored the winning goal in the 45th minute of the 2010 Football League Championship play-off final against Cardiff City on 22 May.

-On 14 August, he became the first player to have played for the club in all four divisions, in Blackpool's Premier League debut, a 4–0 win over Wigan Athletic at the DW Stadium.
+Ormerod became the first player to have played for the club in all four divisions, in Blackpool's Premier League debut on 14 August 2010, a 4–0 win over Wigan Athletic at the DW Stadium.
 On 22 February 2011, he became the first Blackpool player to score for the club in all four divisions, after scoring their third goal against Tottenham Hotspur at Bloomfield Road.
-At the end of the 2011–12 season his contract with The Seasiders expired,.

 On 3 January 2012, Ormerod joined League One outfit Rochdale on loan for 28 days, joining Blackpool teammate Daniel Bogdanović.
+At the end of the 2011–12 season his contract with The Seasiders expired.